watterott/HDMI-Adapter/docu/FAQ.md

 ## How to flash/update the EDID EEPROM?
 The EEPROM (I2C) can be flashed via the ATmega32u4 microcontroller, when the SDA+SCL jumpers are closed.
 An example can be found [here](https://github.com/watterott/HDMI-Display/tree/master/src/edid-prog).
+To modify the EDID data under a Windows OS you can use *Raylar's Phoenix EDID Designer*.